putyourlightson/craft-blitz-shell/README.md

 # Blitz Shell Deployer for Craft CMS

-The Shell Deployer allows the [Blitz](https://putyourlightson.com/plugins/blitz) plugin for [Craft CMS](https://craftcms.com/) to deploy cached files directly to Shell sites.
+The Shell Deployer allows the [Blitz](https://putyourlightson.com/plugins/blitz) plugin for [Craft CMS](https://craftcms.com/) to deploy cached files to remote locations using shell commands.

 ## Usage